codemagic-ci-cd/codemagic-docs/content/publishing/publish-release-notes.md

     * For Google Play it will be published under `en-US` language localization code.

 {{<notebox>}}
-Language localization code is referred to a BCP-47 language tag as used in Google Play Services.
+For App Store Connect supported languages and codes are listed [here](https://developer.apple.com/documentation/appstoreconnectapi/betabuildlocalizationcreaterequest/data/attributes).
+For Google Play Console supported languages and codes are listed [here](https://support.google.com/googleplay/android-developer/table/4419860?hl=en).
 {{</notebox>}}

 2. Create a `release_notes_<language_localization_code>.txt` file for every language used, e.g. `release_notes_en-GB.txt`, `release_notes_it.txt`, and add them to the root of your project.
     * Release notes with `en-US` language code will be published to email and Slack in case file with `en-US` language code exists.
 If not, the first found release notes will be published.
-    * For Google Play, all the release notes will be published with corresponding language codes.
+    * For App Store Connect and Google Play, all the release notes will be published with corresponding language codes, ommiting language codes that are not supported.

 3. Create a `release_notes.json` file with the following content:

     ```json
     [
         {
-            "language": string, # Language localization code (a BCP-47 language tag)
-            "text": string      # The text in the given language
+            "language": "en-GB",
+            "text": "British English release notes text"
         },
-        ...
+        {
+            "language": "en-US",
+            "text": "The US Engish release notes text"
+        }
     ]
     ```

     Add this file to the root of your project.
 Notes with missing `language` or `text` fields will not be taken into account.
-Please refer to the [list of supported languages](https://support.google.com/googleplay/android-developer/table/4419860?hl=en).

     * Release notes with `en-US` language code will be published to email and Slack, given that a file with `en-US` language code exists.
 If not, the first release notes will be published.
-    * For Google Play, all the found release notes will be published with corresponding language codes.
+    * For App Store Connect and Google Play, all the found release notes will be published with corresponding language codes, omiting language codes that are not supported.